kla-s/MARL-BA/README.md

   --task {play,eval,train}
                         task to perform.
-Must load a pretrained model if task is "play" or "eval"
+Must load a pretrained model if task is "play" or "eval" --test_all_acc        use this flag when using eval mode to generate accuracies for all saved training checkpoints, not just the last one.
+In the load flag specify the path to the checkpoints file not to an individual model checkpoint.
+Results are saved as a tensorboard log file

-  --files FILES [FILES ...]
+  --algo                either 'DQN', 'Double', 'Dueling' or 'DuelingDouble', default='DQN' --files FILES [FILES ...]
                         Filepath to the text file that comtains list of images.
 Each line of this file is a full path to an